gvSIGAssociation/gvnix/pages/index-en.md

 ## Audit changes on Database

-gvNIX adds support on applications to make audit of data changes of the entities of the model: saves who and when it creates or modifies an instance, or in terms of database who and when modifying a record.
+gvNIX adds support on applications to make audit of data changes of the domain entities: saves who and when it creates or modifies an instance, or in terms of database who and when modifying a record.

 ## Historical changes on Database

-This functionality saves all audit entities changes.
-In this way it is possible to identify what, whom and when were produced, including records deletions.
+This functionality lets you to store the history of changes made to the entities.
+You can retrieve and query historical data without much effort: what, whom and when a change was done, including record deletion.

 ## Responsive UI

-gvNIX integrate web development frameworks, including [Bootstrap](http://getbootstrap.com/), in the application to generate Adaptive view with HTML5 and CSS3 structure.
-Applications adapt automatically for viewing from multiple devices: tablets, mobile, laptops, PCs...
+gvNIX integrate web development frameworks, including [Bootstrap](http://getbootstrap.com/), in the application to generate responsive UIs with HTML5 and CSS3 structure.
+Applications are automatically adapted by itself for displaying multiple devices: tablets, mobile, laptops, PCs...

 In addition, these development frameworks use web standards.
-That makes that all web applications generated using gvNIX  are accessible to people who use assistive technologies to navigate.
+That makes all web applications generated using gvNIX  are accessible to people who use assistive technologies to navigate.

 <div class="text-center">
 <figure>